-- a leaflet giving general guidance on First Aid
+- A leaflet giving general guidance on First Aid

 - Several pairs of powderless disposable gloves (preferably not latex)

-- 2 FFP2 masks (individually wrapped)
+- 2 masks (individually wrapped)

 - Hand sanitiser

 - A disposable face-shield for mouth-to-mouth practice

 - Several sterile wipes individually wrapped

 - 5 individually wrapped triangular bandages (preferably sterile);

 - 5 safety pins;

 - Roll of cotton bandage

 - Elastic bandage

 - Plasters (assorted sizes)

-- 10 Medium-sized sterile unmedicated wound dressings

-- 5 large sterile unmedicated wound dressing

 - Sterile eye pads x2

+- Finger bandage x2

+- 2 to 4 individually wrapped triangular bandages (preferably sterile);

+- Safety pins x6

+- Several individually wrapped sterile unmedicated wound dressings

 - Several 5ml saline solution bottles

 - Chlorhexidine

 - Roll of microporous tape

 - 1 pair of scissors

 - 1 pair of tweezers

-- 5.3 The First Aid coordinator is responsible for examining the contents of the first aid boxes.
+- 5.3 The First Aid Coordinator is responsible for examining the contents of the first aid boxes.
 These are checked frequently and restocked as soon as possible after use.
 Extra stock is held within the school and items discarded safely after the expiry date has passed.
-We do not keep tablets, creams or medicines in the first aid box unless this is absolutely necessary such in cases of severe allergies where the school is required to keep auto injector devices in the First Aid Box of the Lunch Hall.

-- 5.4 Our first aid boxes are kept in the following places: In the Secretary's office in each campus.

-- 5.5 We take great care to prevent the spread of infection in school, particularly in the event of spillages of bodily fluids which we manage effectively by washing off skin with soap and running water, out of eyes with tap water and or an eye wash bottle, wash splashes out of nose with tap water, record details of any contamination, and seek medical advice where appropriate.
+We do not keep tablets, creams or medicines in the First Aid Box unless this is absolutely necessary such in cases of severe allergies where the school may keep auto injector devices in the First Aid Box located in the Dining Room. - 5.4 Our First Aid Boxes are kept in the following places: In the Secretary's office in each campus. - 5.5 We take great care to prevent the spread of infection in school, particularly in the event of spillages of bodily fluids which we manage effectively by washing off skin with soap and running water, out of eyes with tap water and or an eye wash bottle, wash splashes out of nose with tap water, record details of any contamination, and seek medical advice where appropriate.
 For further information please see our Prevention and Control of Infection and Communicable Diseases Procedures. - 5.6 First Aiders take careful precautions to avoid the risk of infection by covering cuts and grazes with a waterproof dressing, wearing suitable powder free vinyl gloves, using suitable eye and face protection and aprons where splashing may occur, use devices such as face shields when giving mouth to mouth resuscitation, wash hands after every procedure.
 Ensuring any waste products are disposed of in a yellow clinical waste bag or box in line with procedures in 5.5. - 5.7 We ensure that any third-party lettings or providers, including transport, have adequate first aid provision which complies with our standards.
 For example, visiting sports clubs or schools. - 5.8 We ensure that any third-party contractors, including catering and cleaning, working with us are aware of our policy and procedures.